rkarmaka98/SuperSegmentaion/README.md

 Each sample now also contains a `scene_name` entry (the city identifier) so that the export script can organise predictions in subfolders like it does for KITTI.

+Exporting MagicPoint on Cityscapes now also writes TensorBoard summaries.
+Open TensorBoard in `runs/export_detector_homoAdapt/` to browse keypoint overlays, segmentation masks and the mIoU for each image.

 Predicted segmentation masks can also be exported by adding `--export-segmentation` to other export commands and evaluated using `evaluation.py --evaluate-segmentation`.